-When I think about all the fights I’ve ever had with people, I’ve realized the genesis of many of these disagreements stem from the fact that at least one of us was not listening to the other person.
+In thinking about all the fights I’ve ever had with people, I've realized that many of these disagreements stem from the fact that at least one of us was not listening to the other person.
 Usually, the more we don’t listen to each other, the more the fight escalates.

-In his PT blog post, “How to Really Listen,” Peter Bregman astutely recognizes that listening is the key to solving most problems.
-“Most of the time when we try to make people feel better, we end up arguing with them because we’re contradicting what they’re feeling, which, inevitably makes them feel worse.”
+In his PT blog post “How to Really Listen,” Peter Bregman astutely recognizes that listening is the key to solving many problems.
+“Most of the time when we try to make people feel better, we end up arguing with them because we’re contradicting what they’re feeling, which inevitably makes them feel worse.”

 He writes that the best ways to listen are: actually listen, repeat back, and ask questions.
 You can read more on how to build your own listening skills in his post here.

-These are the facts: Even if it’s forced, a smile will boost your mood and your immune system.
-Smiling also relieves stress and may help you get promoted at work.
+Even if it’s forced, a smile can boost your mood.
 You’re also the most attractive when you smile.
-Do I need say more?
+Do I need to say more?

-Smiling is good for you.
-It makes you feel good and look good.
-It's a little known fact, but it’s actually kind of difficult to be annoying and smiling at the same.
+It's a little known fact, but it’s actually kind of difficult to be annoying and smile at the same.
 Try it for yourself.